Vlad-404/trivia-game/README.md

     * changed the ID's of the elements affected
 * Gitpod didn't load latest commits after I came back to it a day after
     * when I opened Gitpod, nothing I was working last session didn't load
-    * an issue with Gitpod
+    * an issue with Gitpod or my browser local storage
     * pulled the latest changes from Github
 * After wining the game, select another category button (```#again```) didn't work
     * only when checking the code with dev tools
-    * question counter div was covering the button when devtools were displayed at the bottom of the page
+    * when devtools were displayed at the bottom of the page, question counter div was covering the button
     * increased the z-index of the button
 * a button appeared next to the counter button.
 There was no trace of it in JS or HTML, just in dev tools in the browser.
 Tested on Chrome, Opera and Firefox
     * found it by loading the page next day